Douglas Park

 Overview

 Douglas Park is a 2.5 acre park nestled between Washtenaw Avenue, Baldwin Avenue and Cambridge Road.
 The park is just south of downtown Ann Arbor and the University of Michigan's campus.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 This park has an open lawn area perfect for frisbee, touch football, small gatherings and studying for students.
-It is shaded by a perimeter of trees and has a small seating area.
+It is shaded by a perimeter of trees and has a small seating area with a few benches.
 George Washington Park, known as "The Rock," is a block away from the park and Crary Park is just across the street.

 Park Notices